hangorazvan/MMM-timer/README.md

 # timer
-MagicMirror 2 Notification alert & timer trigger for my own use on iPad3
+MagicMirror 2 Notification alert, screen dimmer & timer trigger for my own use on iPad3

 Set in config.js without position and is working in background.
 All settings inside of module or in config.js